Is Bio-Inspired Learning Better than Backprop? Benchmarking Bio Learning vs. Backprop: Experiments

 We also note that Bio-learning is quite robust to different kinds of noises.
-Referring to Fig. \ref{fig:random_noise} and Fig. \ref{fig:pepper_noise}, we see that Bio-learning (especially DFA) performs better than Backprop under the addition of random noise and pepper noise, respectively for CIFAR-10.
-For CIFAR-100, DFA performs the best and even better than BP (Fig. \ref{fig:random_noise_cifar100} and Fig. \ref{fig:pepper_noise_cifar100}).
-Bio-learning is also robust to network sparsification achieving similar results as Backprop even at very high sparsity rates of 95\% of all weights pruned, see Table \ref{table:sparsity_cifar10} and Table \ref{table:sparsity_cifar100}.
-We don't include Hebbian learning here since as per the implementation of Hebbian learning \cite{miconi}, it is already pruned by default and hence, we are unable to perform a fair comparison with the other networks.
+Referring to Fig. \ref{fig:noise}(a) and Fig. \ref{fig:noise}(b), we see that Bio-learning (especially DFA) performs better than Backprop under the addition of random noise and pepper noise, respectively for CIFAR-10.
+For CIFAR-100, DFA performs the best and even better than BP (Fig. \ref{fig:noise}(c) and Fig. \ref{fig:noise}(d)).
+Bio-learning is also robust to network sparsification achieving similar results as Backprop even at very high sparsity rates of 95\% of all weights pruned, see Table \ref{table:sparsity}.
+Using 100\% of the training set for 100 epochs for both the noise and sparsity experiments.
+See Appendix for the detailed procedure on network sparsification.
+We don't include Hebbian learning for sparsity, since as per the implementation of Hebbian learning \cite{miconi}, it is already pruned by default and hence, we are unable to perform a fair comparison with the other networks.